Mortgage Calculator with Extra Payments

 Example

-Extra payment payoff formula
+Extra mortgage payment formula

 - Interest each month = balance × monthly rate